Helohyidae

-Helohyidae were a group of artiodactyl mammals.
+Helohyidae is a group of artiodactyl mammals.
 They were most prominent in the mid-to-upper Eocene (~50 to 39 million years ago).

 Description

-Helohyidae share vague similarities to present-day pigs, though were slimmer in build.
+Helohyids looked somewhat similar to present-day pigs, though were more slender.
 They possessed prominent canines and molars with bunodont cusps, bulging dental wreaths, and wrinkled enamel.
-Their upper molars were usually squared, due to the enlargement and displacement of the metaconule, but there was also a small hypocone and hypoconule.
+Helohyid upper molars were usually square–shaped due to the enlargement and displacement of the metaconule, but there was also a small hypocone and hypoconule.
 The paraconule was reduced and there was no mesostyle.
-Their lower molars increased in size as they proceeded to the bottom of the jaw, and the paraconid was small or absent.
-Some forms (e.g. Gobiohyus) possessed small diastemas that separated the premolars from each other.
-The snout was usually elongated (e.g. in Helohyus), but in some forms ascribed to this family (Achaenodon), it was very short.
-Compared to other primitive artiodactyls such as dichobunids, they possessed higher sagittal ridges; the genus Achaenodon, in particular, possessed a large sagittal crest and its size was much larger than those of other helohyids.
+Their lower molars increased in size from the front to the back of the jaw, and the paraconid was small or absent.
+Some genera (like Gobiohyus) possessed small diastemas that separated the premolars from each other.
+The snout was usually elongated (as in Helohyus), but in some genera (Achaenodon), the snout was very short.
+Compared to other primitive artiodactyls such as dichobunids, helohyids possessed higher sagittal ridges; the genus Achaenodon, in particular, possessed a large sagittal crest and its size was much larger than those of other helohyids.